ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator-ajs.md

 const networkID: number = 5
 const avalanche: Avalanche = new Avalanche(ip, port, protocol, networkID)
 ```
-Depending on how you started your node, you might use custom settings for your Avalanche Network
+Depending on how you started your node, you might use custom settings for your Avalanche Network.

 _Note: See [Advanced Configurations](https://docs.avax.network/nodes/build/set-up-node-with-installer#advanced-node-configuration) to learn more about custom Node configurations_